 Solid Waste Management Plan Amendment 2018

-The CSRD is planning to purchase a 20 acre property adjacent to the existing Salmon Arm Landfill site.
+The CSRD has purchased a 20-acre property adjacent to the existing Salmon Arm Landfill site.
 Activities proposed for this property include:

 In order to use the property for solid waste purposes, the CSRD is required by the Ministry of Environment to amend its Solid Waste Management Plan (SWMP).
-The SWMP amendment process will receive and consider public feedback on this property acquisition, and will define the criteria to be used for consideration of future landfill property acquisition.
+This process has now been completed and received authorization from the Ministry.

 Why is the CSRD pursuing this opportunity?